caymenp/caymenp/README.md

    Hi, I'm Caymen!
   </h1>
   <h4>A little about me?</h4>
+<p> 📍 Nashville, TN (Open To Relocation) <br>
-<p>🎓 WGU Alum, B.S.
-Software Engineering. <br> I am an advid and curious learner.
-Always Googling something, most recently how many of an octupuses tenticals are its arms vs. its feet?.</p>
+🎓 WGU Alumn, B.S.
+Software Engineering. <br>
+I am an advid and curious learner.
+Always Googling something, most recently how many of an octopuses' tentacles  are its arms vs. its legs?.
+Answer: 6 arms, 2 legs. 🤯 </p>
 </div>
 <div></div>
 <!--